 The DI examined the I-Team’s stated goals and responsibilities to determine if students are obligated to identify themselves to members of the I-Team when prompted to or not.
 It is unclear whether or not a student must identify themselves, but according to the University Student Code, the I-Team is not listed as a supervisory or security body.

-The University’s policies on free speech and the I-Team also fall under different governing authorities.
-The I-Team is overseen by the Office of the Dean of Students, while the University’s free speech policies are under the Office of the Vice Chancellor for Administration and Operations.
+The University’s policies on expressive activity and the I-Team also fall under different governing authorities.
+The I-Team is overseen by a collaboration between the ODS and the OVCFA.
+The University’s campus expressive activity policies are under the Office of the Vice Chancellor for Administration and Operations.

 Robin Kaler, chief of staff and vice chancellor for administrative strategy, stated in a February 2025 statement to The DI that the policies seek to maximize students’ safety while protecting their right to free expression.